pangolinjs/docs/guide/usage.md

 ## HTML

 [Nunjucks](https://mozilla.github.io/nunjucks/) is an HTML templating engine based on JavaScript.
-Pangolin creates static HTML from Nunjucks files.
+Pangolin.js creates static HTML from Nunjucks files.
 Take a look at the [templating docs](https://mozilla.github.io/nunjucks/templating.html) for further information on Nunjucks.